RFM Segmentation: basics and an example

-This article provides an explanation of RFM Segmentation.
-After reading, you’ll have a better understanding of this data modelling method, which will allow you to quickly sort and prioritise your customers.
+RFM Segmentation: this article provides an explanation of RFM Segmentation.
+After reading, you will gain a better understanding of this marketing tool and how to quickly sort and rank your customers.
+Enjoy reading!

 What is RFM Segmentation?